ualibweb/ua-folio-docs/config/Vagrant/README.md

 # Vagrantfile

+## Before you get started

+***Vagrant boxes can not run on ARM Macs (M1/M2 chips)***

+These Vagrant boxes are large virtual machines which can run an entire instance of FOLIO.
+It can be convenient for certain large-scale FOLIO development to have this large setup of modules available to you, however, these virtual machines are _very_ demanding (recommended at least 32 GB of RAM and 1-2 CPU cores decidated to it), so they're generally best on a very limited basis.

+For most circumstances, it is easier and recommended to use our Rancher environment.
+This environment is available in the cloud and contains a large number of tools to make deployment much easier than if it was on your local machine.
+This, however, comes at the tradeoff that restarts and installations may take longer, and some debugging features are not available.
+For more on Rancher, please check out [our docs](/docs/Rancher.md)

+## Introduction

 Enclosed in this folder is a simple `Vagrantfile` that creates a box for use with FOLIO's test environment, `folio/testing`.
 With this, you can run a Vagrant environment locally and access all of FOLIO's modules on your own machine.
 For the alternative `Vagrantfile` options, be sure to rename it